s0up4200/gowatchrun/README.md

 ## Installation

-Ensure you have Go installed (version 1.18 or later recommended).
+Ensure you have Go installed.
 You can install `gowatchrun` using:

 ```bash
 go install github.com/s0up4200/gowatchrun@latest